devwalia/SentimentAnalysis/README.md

 # SentimentAnalysis
 SENTIMENT ANALYSIS MODEL ON SOCIAL MEDIA (TWITTER DATA)

-n this project, we try to implement a Twitter sentiment analysis model that helps to overcome the challenges of identifying the sentiments of the tweets.
+In this project, we try to implement a Twitter sentiment analysis model that helps to overcome the challenges of identifying the sentiments of the tweets.
 The necessary details regarding the dataset are:
 ·      The dataset provided is the Sentiment140 Dataset which consists of 1,600,000 tweets that have been extracted using the Twitter API.
 The various columns present in the dataset are: o   target: the polarity of the tweet (positive or negative) o   ids: Unique id of the tweet